CockpitPP/CockpitPP_Android/tuto/tuto.md

 for now, we have to cut the images, and make them to have to exact same position, and yes, I use the layers for that ;) when I setted the positions, I export the background as jpg, I have now ***mig21bis_radarpanel_bkg.jpg*** that I will put in *..\CockpitPP\app\src\main\res\drawable-mdpi*

+I will also notice I removed the useless border to have a perfect and logical fit in the screen
 ![lights](Mig21Bis_radarPanel_bkg.jpg)
 I will call it in the ***fragment_mig21bis_radarcontrol.xml***
 ```xml